AndrewWPhillips/eggql/TUTORIAL.md

 #### Input Types

 Another new thing here is a struct (`ReviewInput`) used as a resolver argument.
-This creates a GraphQL **input** type.
-An input type is similar to a GraphQL object type except that it can only be used as an argument to a mutation or query.
-Unlike an object (or interface) type the fields of an input type (like `Stars` and `Commentary` above) cannot have arguments.
+(This creates an **input** type in the GraphQL schema.)
+An input type is similar to a GraphQL object type except that it can only be used as an argument to a mutation (or query).
+Unlike an object (or interface) type the fields of an input type (like `Stars` and `Commentary` above) cannot have arguments, but they can have any type including a nested input type.

-Note that if you try to use the same Go struct as an input type _and_ an object (or interface) type then **eggql** will panic with an error like: "can't use FuncName for different GraphQL types (input and object)".
+Note that if you try to use the same Go struct as an input type _and_ an object (or interface) type then **eggql** will panic with an error like: "can't use Xxx for different GraphQL types (input and object)".

 Here is the complete program including the `CreateReview` mutation.